MitchLindsay/mitchlindsay.github.io/_posts/2012-01-01-portfolio-tilemap-editor.md

 <span class="label label-danger">Microsoft XNA</span>
 <span class="label label-danger">WinForms</span><br />

-* For my Senior Captone Project, I developed a 2D Tile Map Editor with C# and the [Microsoft XNA Framework](https://en.wikipedia.org/wiki/Microsoft_XNA).
+* For my Senior Capstone Project, I developed a 2D Tile Map Editor with C# and the [Microsoft XNA Framework](https://en.wikipedia.org/wiki/Microsoft_XNA).
 The interface was created as a WinForms application and the graphics rendering was handled by XNA.